leminhtuan2015/Today-I-Learn/swift/storyboard_view_layer.md

     - Custom Code: i.e., no GUI tools, but rather, handling all custom positioning, animation, etc. programmatically.

+## Gesture Recognizer
+  - An object that you attach to a view that allows the view to respond to actions the way a control does.
+  - Some views is NOT designed to respond to input of user, such as (when user tap, click).
+  - To give a view the same capabilities as a control (that’s triggered when a user taps on) by adding a gesture recognizer to it.
+  - You can write an action method that occurs when a gesture recognizer recognizes its assigned gesture
+  - `Button view object` is the view object conatain `gesture recognizer`

+#### Type Of Gesture Recognizer
+  - UITapGestureRecognizer

+#### Connect the Gesture Recognizer to Code
+  - The same add action for `button view object`

 ## StoryBoard
   - A file that contains many `view objects`
   - `Storyboard` is the one of ways to create the UI (View Layer) in IOS application.